 Thus, by the above and inequality \eqref{2.3}, we get

-this implies that
+This implies that

-therefore, we obtain
+Therefore, we obtain

 Let $F_r=\max\{A_{r}^{-1},\Tilde{A}_r\}$.
-By the previous Lemma, $\theta_r(\frac{k_r}{r+k_r})=0.$ Thus, we get
+By the previous lemma, $\theta_r(\frac{k_r}{r+k_r})=0.$ Thus, we get

-Similarly, we can get another inequality by taking $c_w$ instead of $s_w$ in the above.
-This completes the proof. \end{proof} \begin{lemma} Let $r\in (0,\infty)$ be fixed and $\Gamma$ be a finite maximal antichain.
+Similarly, we can get the other inequality by taking $c_w$ instead of $s_w$ in the above.
+This completes the proof. \end{proof} \begin{lemma} Let $r\in (0,\infty)$ be fixed and let $\Gamma$ be a finite maximal antichain.
 Then, there exist constants $\eta_r\geq 1$ and $\Tilde{\eta}_r\geq 1$ such that

-\end{lemma} \begin{proof} Since $\Gamma$ is a finite maximal antichain, we have $\Gamma=\bigcup_{i=1}^{K}\Gamma_{n_i}$ for some $K>0$, where $\Gamma_{n_i}=\{w\in \Gamma: |w|=n_i\}$ for all $i\in \{1,2,\cdots,K\}$.
-Let $n> 1+\max\{n_1,n_2,\cdots,n_K\}.$ Then, by the previous lemma, we have
+\end{lemma} \begin{proof} Since $\Gamma$ is a finite maximal antichain, we have $\Gamma=\bigcup_{i=1}^{K}\Gamma_{n_i}$ for some $K>0$, where $\Gamma_{n_i}=\{w\in \Gamma: |w|=n_i\}$ for all $i\in \{1,2,\dots,K\}$.
+Let $n> 1+\max\{n_1,n_2,\dots,n_K\}.$ Then, by the previous lemma, we have

 Again, using the previous lemma, we get

 This implies that